 There is no FDA-approved drug meant to treat tinnitus, but there may be a few medications that can help with the symptoms/effects of tinnitus.
 Medications for tinnitus have generally been used more to help people with tinnitus caused by a mental or depressive disorder.

-If you think you have tinnitus, you should consult an audiologist to get diagnosed.
+If you think you have tinnitus, you should consult an Ear, Nose and Throat doctor and possibly an audiologist to get diagnosed.
 For further information, read our article on Tinnitus Treatments.